Value of Old Fishing Lures: Maker, Material, Paint, Hardware, Box and Condition

 When a free screener is enough

-Use the free screener when you need help identifying maker, model, age clues, color, and whether comparable sales exist before selling a tackle box or collection.
+Use the free screener when you need help identifying maker, model, age clues, color, and whether market evidence exist before selling a tackle box or collection.

 When to get a professional appraisal